Improving Patient Care While Saving Time for Physicians

 Finding the right physician when a question arises can be tricky because of constantly changing regular and on-call schedules, and perhaps uncertainty about the best way to reach someone, whether it’s on an office phone, smartphone, or pager.
 If the physician is unavailable, it’s important to know who is next in line to assist.

-The answer is a clinical communications platform that brings together the staff directory, web-based on-call schedules, secure messaging, and physician-specific information such as availability and device preference.
+The answer is a clinical communication platform that brings together the staff directory, web-based on-call schedules, secure messaging, and physician-specific information such as availability and device preference.

 Integrate Your EHR With Your Communications Platform